 Since children and families present with diverse needs, CFT practices will vary depending on the unique needs of the child/adolescent and their family.
-Despite these differences, CFT practice must still include the nine essential CFT activities and reflect the 12 Arizona Principles (see the Child and Family Team Practice Tool).
+Despite these differences, CFT practice must still include the nine essential CFT activities and reflect the Arizona vision - 12 Principles (see the Child and Family Team Practice Tool).